juju4/ansible-polarproxy/README.md

 ## Continuous integration

-This role has a travis config leveraging molecule for testing
+This role has a travis config leveraging molecule for testing, also kitchen with docker and vagrant

 Once you ensured all necessary roles are present, You can test with:
 ```